 The process of obtaining regulatory approvals, if approval is obtained at all, both in the United States and abroad is expensive, may take many years if additional clinical trials are required and can vary substantially based upon a variety of factors, including the type, complexity and novelty of the drug candidates involved.
 Changes in marketing approval policies during the development period, changes in or the enactment of additional statutes or regulations, or changes in regulatory review for each submitted NDA for a drug candidate, pre-market approval, or PMA, application for a companion diagnostic test or equivalent application types, may cause delays in the approval or rejection of an application.
-The FDA and comparable authorities in other countries have substantial discretion in the approval process and may refuse to accept any application or may decide that our data are insufficient for approval and require additional pre-clinical, clinical or other studies.
+The FDA and comparable authorities in other countries have substantial discretion in the approval process and may refuse to accept any application or may decide that our data are insufficient for approval and require additional preclinical, clinical or other studies.
+For example, in October 2019, the FDA informed us in writing that it intends to administratively split the proposed indications for avapritinib into two separate NDAs: one for PDGFRA Exon 18 mutant GIST, regardless of prior therapy, and one for fourth-line GIST.
+Given the acceleration of the VOYAGER trial and the anticipated availability of top-line data in the second quarter of 2020, the FDA requested top-line data from the VOYAGER trial and indicated these data would be informative in its review of the proposed fourth-line indication and potential clinical benefit in this population, including its evaluation of response rate and safety for the fourth-line indication.
+Assuming the FDA administratively splits the fourth-line GIST indication into a separate NDA, an extension of up to three months for the PDUFA action date for the fourth-line indication will likely be required to provide the top-line VOYAGER data to the FDA for the FDA to render a decision on the NDA for the fourth-line indication.

 Our drug candidates could be delayed in receiving, or fail to receive, regulatory approval for many reasons, including the following:

-- the FDA or comparable foreign regulatory authorities may disagree with the design or implementation of our clinical trials; - we may be unable to demonstrate to the satisfaction of the FDA or comparable foreign regulatory authorities that a drug candidate is safe and effective for its proposed indication or a related companion diagnostic test is suitable to identify appropriate patient populations; - the results of clinical trials may not meet the level of statistical significance required by the FDA or comparable foreign regulatory authorities for approval;

-- we may be unable to demonstrate that a drug candidate's clinical and other benefits outweigh its safety risks; - the FDA or comparable foreign regulatory authorities may disagree with our interpretation of data from pre-clinical studies or clinical trials; - the data collected from clinical trials of our drug candidates may not be sufficient to support the submission of an NDA or other submission or to obtain regulatory approval in the United States or elsewhere; - the FDA or comparable foreign regulatory authorities may find deficiencies with or fail to approve the manufacturing processes or facilities of third-party manufacturers with which we contract for clinical and commercial supplies; and - the approval policies or regulations of the FDA or comparable foreign regulatory authorities may significantly change in a manner rendering our clinical data insufficient for approval.
+- the FDA or comparable foreign regulatory authorities may disagree with the design or implementation of our clinical trials; - we may be unable to demonstrate to the satisfaction of the FDA or comparable foreign regulatory authorities that a drug candidate is safe and effective for its proposed indication or a related companion diagnostic test is suitable to identify appropriate patient populations; - the results of clinical trials may not meet the level of statistical significance required by the FDA or comparable foreign regulatory authorities for approval; - we may be unable to demonstrate that a drug candidate's clinical and other benefits outweigh its safety risks: - the FDA or comparable foreign regulatory authorities may disagree with our interpretation of data from pre-clinical studies or clinical trials; - the data collected from clinical trials of our drug candidates may not be sufficient to support the submission of an NDA or other submission or to obtain regulatory approval in the United States or elsewhere; - the FDA or comparable foreign regulatory authorities may find deficiencies with or fail to approve the manufacturing processes or facilities of third-party manufacturers with which we contract for clinical and commercial supplies; and - the approval policies or regulations of the FDA or comparable foreign regulatory authorities may significantly change in a manner rendering our clinical data insufficient for approval.